 Now you piece those memories together.
 To older folks the past is sometimes more vivid than the present and the whole interview process should be a pleasant experience.

 You can get the good stuff because you know where the buttons are.
 You've heard these stories more than once but what you want is to have a sound file with her voice telling them again.
-Just nail these stories down and your interest in what she is saying is going to put enthusiasm in her voice which is what you want with her natural voice, or his natural voice in the case of Granddad.
+Just nail these stories down and your interest in what she is saying is going to put enthusiasm in her voice - which is what you want with her natural voice, or his natural voice in the case of Granddad.

 Once it's edited, if you have the courage, play it back for Grandma.
-You shouldn't put it out there on the public scene unless she's had a listen but emphasize the fact that it's for family and grandkids first.
+You shouldn't put it out there on the public scene unless she's had a listen and agreed but emphasize the fact that it's for family and grandkids first.
 It would make a nice Christmas CD.